 The Exploration Licenses expired on December 31, 2009, and are not eligible for extension.
 However, under Hungarian laws applicable to oil and gas exploration licenses, the licensee has the first priority in obtaining a mining plot covering all or part of the area, but is not guaranteed that it will receive a mining plot.
 The process requires the filing of a "Closing Report" within six months from the expiration of the license, and the filing of an application for the mining plot within the second six-month period.
-The Company intends to file a Closing Report within the required period.
+The Company has filed a Closing Report within the required period, and expects to file an application for the mining plot by year end.